Lewisham Councillor Cleared Amid UCKG Church Scandal

-A BBC Panorama report in December 2023 revealed the church’s UK leader branded epilepsy a “spiritual problem,” while claiming it could cure mental health issues by “casting out evil spirits.”
+A damning BBC Panorama exposé in December 2023 revealed chilling remarks from the church’s UK leader, who branded epilepsy a “spiritual problem” and claimed mental health issues could be cured by “casting out evil spirits.”

-After the ruling, Powell said: “The independent investigation and standards sub-committee has confirmed that I did not breach the Code of Conduct and that no further action is required.”
+Following her exoneration, Powell declared: “The independent investigation and standards sub-committee has confirmed that I did not breach the Code of Conduct and that no further action is required.”

 She added she remains “fully committed to serving the local community with integrity, transparency and dedication.”
-Mayor Dacres declined to comment on the investigation’s outcome.
+Lewisham Mayor Dacres declined to comment on the probe’s findings.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.